wooorm/mdxjs-rs/readme.md

 ## When should I use this?

-You can use this Rust crate when you’re dealing with the Rust language and want to compile MDX to JavaScript.
+You can use this crate when you’re dealing with the Rust language and want to compile MDX to JavaScript.
 To parse the MDX format to a syntax tree, use [`markdown-rs`][markdown-rs] instead.